warp-contracts/warp/README.md

 If you're already using Arweave smartweave.js SDK and would like to smoothly migrate to RedStone SmartContracts SDK - check out the [migration guide](https://github.com/redstone-finance/warp/blob/main/docs/MIGRATION_GUIDE.md).

-### Documentation

-TSDocs can be found [here](https://smartweave.docs.redstone.finance/).

-### Missing features

-Some features from the original Arweave's smartweave.js are not yet implemented.
-They will be either added soon to the core SDK, or as separate libraries, built on top of the SDK:

-- CLI (though not sure if that is a necessary - even if, it should be probably a separate lib built on top of the base SDK).